 If they are oversized, people can hurt themselves while they move about.

-It’s typically safe to install grab bars next to the toilet, at the end of the tub, and along the wall across from the door in a bathroom without a bathtub.
+Installing grab bars next to the toilet, at the end of the tub, and along the wall across from the door in a bathroom without a bathtub is typically safe.

 What Qualities Should I Look For In A New Shower?